 - Misunderstanding the estate plan.
 It's important for you to understand exactly what you've signed in an estate plan.
 While a skilled lawyer can help you get a better sense of the legal issues behind each of your estate decisions, it’s ultimately up to you to confirm whether your plan will be a good fit.
 This is difficult to accomplish when you don’t take the time to ask questions or clarify certain issues.

-- Picking an inappropriate executor or trustee.
-When selecting an executor or a trustee for your will, you should only pick someone who you can trust entirely.
+- Picking an inappropriate personal representative or trustee.
+When selecting an personal representative or a trustee for your will, you should only pick someone who you can trust entirely.
 However, some people make the mistake of choosing a family member or friend who will not be equipped to resolve painful and complex family disputes.
-If you foresee any issues with your executor, consider designating a third party or a professional to manage your estate instead: It could save your family thousands of dollars in the long run.
+If you foresee any issues with your personal representative, consider designating a third party or a professional to manage your estate instead: It could save your family thousands of dollars in the long run.

 - Failing to prevent sibling conflict.
 Family conflict over an estate plan can be difficult to avoid, even if you hire the best attorneys for the job.
 That being said, it’s crucial to know your family’s unique needs and prepare them ahead of time if you anticipate any problems.
 By letting them know what decisions you’ve made – and communicating those decisions clearly – you could be on track for a smoother situation post-mortem.

 - Having outdated beneficiaries.
 If you’re one of the 50% that happens to have an estate plan, you’ve already taken the most important step towards securing your family’s future.
 Of course, many people forget that estate documents are living documents, and that your designated beneficiaries, trustees, and executors may die before you.
 That’s why it’s recommended that you review your estate plan every 5 years or so, and always double-check it after a major life event or death in the family.